 All hair has a red shade within its base color.
 Black has a large quantity of dark red base pigment and brunettes have an orange base pigment.

 When you bleach your hair, you are stripping the visible pigments in your hair and revealing the underlying pigments which are all predominantly red or orange.

 Cool-toned color pigments are the first to be lifted out of your hair during the bleaching process.
 There are more warm color (red and orange) molecules than cool color molecules.
 The warmer molecules are also larger, so they are the last to be lifted out of hair.

 The trick is not getting rid of the orange undertones, it’s figuring out how to neutralize them.
-Take a look at the colour wheel below.
-The colours opposite each other on the color wheel will cancel each other out.
+Take a look at the color wheel below.
+The colors opposite each other on the color wheel will cancel each other out.

 If you want to cancel out yellow, go for purple.
 If you want to neutralize red tones, aim for green.